dbmi-bgm/cgap-pipeline/docs/index.rst

 Overview
 ========

-This is a documentation for CGAP pipelines.
+This is a documentation for CGAP pipelines (https://github.com/dbmi-bgm/cgap-pipeline)

 Contents